Physiotherapy assistant

 What it's like

-You would support people who have physical problems and help them improve their ability to move.
+In this role, you'll give patients the gift of movement!
+Physiotherapy assistants support people who have physical problems – helping them improve their ability to move.

-Talk to patients and prepare them for therapy
+talking to patients and preparing them for physiotherapy

 Explore more information about this job